-When I reflect on my SmartMouth years (15, to be exact, this month!), and all that I’ve learned from working with an incredibly diverse and absolutely fascinating client base, I would have to say the ultimate game-changer and live-saver for speakers coincidentally comes from the organ we can’t live without … our hearts.
+When I reflect on my SmartMouth years, and all that I’ve learned from working with an incredibly diverse and absolutely fascinating client base, I would have to say the ultimate game-changer and life-saver for speakers coincidentally comes from the organ we can’t live without … our hearts.

 Consider a few common presentation situations:

 Hostages.
 When people choose to be in the room for your presentation, you have a naturally more attentive audience.
 When people have not chosen to be in the room and are what I call hostages, it creates special challenges around grabbing and holding attention.
 Without question, though, a speaker who is passionate and energized about the topic will have a much better chance of grabbing and holding attention even when the audience is only mildly interested in the topic or, worse, not interested at all.
 With an impassioned delivery, a room of hostages will leave with a good impression of the speaker at the very least.